 - Students should respect the school property and the property of others.
-Everyone should make an attempt to keep the facilities clean. - 2.
-Radios, ipods, video games, laser light, toys, etc. should not be brought to school except when special permission has been given.
-Guns, knives, and other weapons should never be brought to school. - 3.
-Lying, cheating, inappropriate and racist language, disobedience, harassment, fighting, disrespect to authority, destruction of property, complaining, leaving school without permission, and failure to complete responsibilities are forbidden traits and actions that will be dealt with seriously. - 4.
+Everyone should make an attempt to keep the facilities clean. - Toys and non-academic devices should not be brought to school except when special permission has been given.
+Guns, knives, and other weapons should never be brought to school. - Lying, cheating, inappropriate and racist language, disobedience, harassment, fighting, disrespect to authority, destruction of property, complaining, leaving school without permission, and failure to complete responsibilities are forbidden traits and actions that will be dealt with seriously. - 4.
 Gum is forbidden at school.
-Candy, food, and drinks are not permitted in the classroom without teacher permission. - Animals should not be brought to school unless special permission is granted.
+Candy, food, and drinks are not permitted in the classroom without teacher permission. - 5.
+Animals should not be brought to school unless special permission is granted.